CITY OF NORWICH ARMISTICE TRAIL

 Leave Norwich Bus Station and turn left on to Surrey Street.
 At the T-

 Q1.
 On approaching the Guildhall, there is a post on the left with a series of information boards just before Angel’s Crystal Shop on the left.
 In what year were the tower and porch added?

 From the Guildhall, retrace your steps downhill on Guildhall Hill and at the crossroads with Dove Street, turn left into Dove Street.
-Walk along Dove Street passing the Vine Tavern on your right.
+Walk along Dove Street passing the Vine Thai Cuisine on your right.
 Pass Sonkai Jewellers on your left and at the junction, turn left into Pottergate.
 In front of the Belgian Monk PH, turn right in to St Johns Alley.
 Walk through the alley and exit the alley on St John Maddermarket.

 Q2.
 On the left of the alley is the Maddermarket Theatre.
 There is a blue plaque on the wall.
 What was it originally built as?